mhrezk/JSON-Practice/INFORMATION.md

 - [JSONLint: The JSON Validator](https://jsonlint.com/)
 - [JSON Formatter](https://jsonformatter.curiousconcept.com/)

+## Cross Site Request Forgery (CSRF)

+To avoid security concerns with `JSON` usage, it is important to remember that "Top Level `JSON` Arrays" should be avoided.
+These `JSON` files begin as an array, instead of an object, which provide opportunities for insecurities.

 ## Usage

 The repository is openly available to whomever wishes to clone and improve upon it.
 I would kindly ask if you could submit pull requests for your improvements so that everyone can access such enhancements.